Repurposing: Tips, trends and knowing your audience

 ✔Be prepared to be flexible

 How do we keep everyone engaged?
 Guest stays over a few days usually start to push the limit in keeping everyone happy and participating in the natural gifts that our cottage offers them.
-At this point, a trip into the neighboring town is usually warranted but not desired by everyone.
 This is when we usually reach out to our guests and hand some of the “entertainment planning” over to them, including giving them space to do their own thing.

 ✔Be open to new ideas

 How do you measure success?
 We know we’ve succeeded when the hugs and smiles of our departing guests are bigger than when they arrived.
-Sometimes this isn’t the case and we need to assess what we missed and how we can do better next time.
+Sometimes, for whatever reason, this isn’t the case and we need to assess what we missed and how we can do better next time.
 But again, most leave with promises (or threats?) of returning soon.

 ✔Set measurable goals

-So smack me with a paddle the next time I suggest a hike when the thunderclouds start rolling in.
+So take away my paddle the next time I suggest a canoe ride when the thunderclouds start rolling in.
 When it comes to lake life, Mother Nature is and always will be the best teacher of all.
 Beyond that, we need to take our cues from one another, and hope that will continue to pay off down the road…or hiking trail, lake, creek or never-ending back country snowmobile trail…